leilanrs/Bookshelf_Apps/README.md

 # Bookshelf_Apps
-Submission of Data Management Applications Using DOM and Web Storage in the Learning to Create a Web Front-End for Beginners class at dicoding.com during IDCAMP 2022
+My Submission of Data Management Applications Using DOM and Web Storage in the Learning to Create a Web Front-End for Beginners class at dicoding.com during IDCAMP 2022